Interactive System Build

 Saving changes

 If you boot from a flash card, you can save changes in livecd.squashfs on the flash card.
 The sequence number of build will be added to the end of the file.
-The new image with all changes will be used at the next start.
+The new image with all changes will be used at the next system start.
 Old files with images will be deleted after new builds.

 System installation